digimezzo/WPFControls/README.md

 # WPFControls
 WPFControls contains some simple controls which can be used in WPF projects.
-Their usage is best described by the tests whih are included in the project.
+Their usage is best described by the tests which are included in the project.